 Don’t let that shatter your dreams, because there is a strategy to do this without hiring a 20,000$ per month content creation team

-What you see above you is a systematic flow of content.
-And if it all seems like extra effort, it actually saves you time because with omnipresent content, every piece of content cross pollinates content on other platforms
+What you see above is a systematic flow of content.
+And if it all seems like extra effort, it actually saves you time because, with omnipresent content, every piece of content cross-pollinates content on other platforms

 Congruence is essential in content marketing because when a user sees your brand all over the internet, but it is not in harmony with a) your overall message and b) the best practices of the channel it is posted on, the content becomes about as useless as a billboard in the fog.

 Social media platforms are like waves in the ocean.
 Like waves, they come in and sweep everything with them.
 However, like waves, once they’re past you, there’s no catching them.